-The Church and Office will remain closed for the time being.
-Worship services are being done virtually at this time.
+Due to COVID-19, worship services are being done virtually at this time.
+The Church Office is open for limited hours.
 Please read the message below for additional information.

 Welcome to Community UCC!